bluesea0125/Plans-A-Project/ProjectScope.md

 ### Scope
-    To provide an advance
+    We are to develop an advanced surveillance system using image processing techs so that we enhance the conventional system

+### Objective

 ### Goal
-    1. To develop an advanced surveillance system
-    2. To base on existing camera system(Do not change system.
+    To develop an advanced surveillance system based on existing camera system(Do not change system.
 To level up few cameras is possible)
-    3.

 ### Requirement(Hardware)
     Image Processing Server: 2,4GPU(over GPX1080)